microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 The pattern describes the tests that needs to be written.

 *Disabling methods*
-Coming back to the "decouplability" part - in tests, you actually might need it more than you realize.
+Coming back to the "decoupling" part - in tests, you actually might need it more than you realize.
 Just imagine: you want to test method 1, but method 2 comes in the way by interfering with configurations that you need to do, or UI that is popping up, while it could be completely pointless.
-Solution: simply - within your test-codeunit - subscribe (with a manual subscriber) to method 2, set `handled` to `false` - done!
+Solution: simply - within your test-codeunit - subscribe (with a manual subscriber) to method 2, set `Handled` to `false` - done!

 ### Encapsulation
 Don't underestimate the power of the encapsulation part of this pattern.
 One of the first questions that people ask themselves when reading into this pattern is: "*isn't it going to consume all my codeunit-id's*" or "*so many codeunits, that can't be readable, right?*".